Switch Hitter: Production

-Analysis
+Themes and analysis

-The episode emphasizes George Sr.'s—and, by extension, the Bluth Company's—harsh business practices, which are often at the expense of helping them profit.
-Author Edwin Demper notes this occurring when George Sr. turns down Michael's suggestion to rename their poorly titled city; George Sr., after saying no to the idea, mumbles "That was a hard one to shoot down".
+The episode emphasizes George Sr.'s—and, by extension, the Bluth Company's —harsh business practices, which are often at the expense of helping them profit.
+Author Edwin Demper notes this occurring when George Sr. turns down Michael's suggestion to rename their poorly titled city; George Sr., after saying no to the idea, mumbles, "That was a hard one to shoot down".
 Demper also uses the episode to prove his point that a common moral of Arrested Development is that good behavior often goes unrewarded.
-While Michael spends the majority of the series being a good-natured person, trying to steer his family away from immorality, Maeby, someone with no work ethic, is able to swindle her way into becoming a successful movie executive with no consequences whatsoever.
+While Michael spends the majority of the series being a good-natured person, trying to steer his family, particularly George Sr., away from immorality, Maeby, someone with no work ethic, is able to swindle her way into becoming a successful movie executive with no consequences whatsoever.
 Critic Joe George notes that the episode spotlights George Sr.'s pitting of Gob and Michael together, a plot point commonly seen throughout the series' run.

-A common theme of the series, including "Switch Hitter", is the idea that the Bluth family is inherently incestuous, particularly during the episode's scene of Lucille sleeping with Oscar, her brother-in-law, which sets off a storyline spanning throughout the entire second season.
+A common theme of the series, including "Switch Hitter", is the idea that the Bluth family is inherently incestuous, even if any incest isn't actually committed.
+This theme is on display during the episode's scene of Lucille sleeping with Oscar, her brother-in-law, which sets off a storyline spanning throughout the entire second season.
+The A.V.
+Clubs Noel Murray agreed that the episode contained themes of incest, finding Buster's appearance on a magazine cover—reading "Why I Want To Marry My Mother"—and Michael saying he wants to be with George Michael's girlfriend Ann as examples of such.

-Despite the series' more modern elements, it still adheres to the older television trope of a softball-themed episode, as noted by MLB journalist Michael Clair.
 The Bluths, despite living in luxury, feel adequate living in the company's disastrously-built model homes, which are known to have numerous safety violations and are not suitable for living; in the episode, Stan Sitwell mentions this, a rare event for the series, comparing the homes to a sinkhole, while George Michael, already used to these living conditions, optimistically likens the unsteadiness of the model homes to a salad dressing.
 Author Brett Gaul also shared a similar sentiment, finding the shoddy workmanship of the house—which is deliberately shown in the episode when the family repeatedly breaks pieces of furniture while trying to prove that the houses aren't poorly built—to be symbolic of how deceiving the family is, attempting to sell the unsafe homes to the public.

 Reception

 Viewers

-In the United States, the episode was watched by 5.78 million viewers on its original broadcast.
+In the United States, the episode was watched by 5.78 million viewers during its original broadcast on January 16, 2005.
+It received a 2.1% share among adults between the ages of 18 and 49, meaning that it was seen by 2.1% of all households in that demographic.
+It marked an increase in viewership from the previous episode, "Afternoon Delight", which had earned a 2.0% rating and drew in 5.62 million viewers.